rdpatil4/ESClient/README.md

 For Elasticsearch 1.4 users:
-You need to enable CORS in elasticsearch.yml by setting below line: http.cors.enabled: true or set http.cors.allow-origin value accordingly for this tool to work
+You need to enable CORS in elasticsearch.yml by setting below line: http.cors.enabled: true or http.cors.allow-origin value accordingly for this tool to work
 ```
 Elasticsearch client tool for easy search, edit and delete Index documents.